chirag127/engineering-notes-all-sems/allnotes/cs/2/6_Microprocessor.md

 The memory addressing mode used by the 8086 microprocessor depends on the operating mode of the microprocessor, which can be either real mode or protected mode.
 In real mode, the microprocessor uses segmented addressing to access memory, while in protected mode, the microprocessor uses linear addressing to access memory.

 In this unit, we will study the concept of memory addressing in the 8086 microprocessor, and examine the algorithms used to implement different addressing modes.
 We will also study the advantages and disadvantages of different addressing modes, and examine the trade-offs involved in using different modes.
 This will provide a foundation for understanding the design and implementation of microprocessor systems, and for exploring the various applications of microprocessors in embedded systems and other areas.
-### memory segmentation for the notes of the Unit 3 - Architecture of 8086 microprocessor: register organization, bus interface unit, execution unit, memory addressing, and memory segmentation.
-Operating modes.
-Instruction sets, instruction format, Types of instructions.
-Interrupts: hardware and software interrupts. in the subject of Microprocessor KCS

-Memory segmentation is a technique used in the architecture of the 8086 microprocessor to divide the memory into smaller segments, each with its own base address and limit.
-This allows the microprocessor to access memory more efficiently and reduces the complexity of memory management.

-In the Unit 3 - Architecture of 8086 microprocessor: register organization, bus interface unit, execution unit, memory addressing, and memory segmentation.
-Operating modes.
-Instruction sets, instruction format, Types of instructions.
-Interrupts: hardware and software interrupts of the subject of Microprocessor KCS, students learn about the architecture of the 8086 microprocessor and its memory management techniques.
-The notes for this unit should include the following topics:

-1. Definition of memory segmentation and its purpose (divide memory into smaller segments, reduce complexity)
-2. Overview of memory segmentation (base address, limit)
-3. Memory segmentation in the 8086 microprocessor (code segment, data segment, stack segment)
-4. Comparison of memory segmentation with other memory management techniques (paging, segmentation and paging)
-5. Applications of memory segmentation in the 8086 microprocessor (data access, program execution)
-6. Limitations of memory segmentation and their impact on microprocessor performance (memory access time, data retrieval time)
-7. Interrupts: hardware and software interrupts (maskable, non-maskable, interrupt service routine)
-8. Operating modes (real mode, protected mode)
-9. Instruction sets (data transfer, arithmetic, logical, branching, machine control)
-10. Instruction format (operation code, operand, addressing mode)
-11. Types of instructions (1-byte, 2-byte, 3-byte)

-Memory segmentation is an important part of the architecture of the 8086 microprocessor.
-It provides a foundation for understanding the concepts and algorithms involved in the design and implementation of memory management techniques in microprocessors and helps students to understand the role of memory segmentation in the design and implementation of computer systems.
 ### instruction format for the notes of the Unit 3 - Architecture of 8086 microprocessor: register organization, bus interface unit, execution unit, memory addressing, and memory segmentation.
 Operating modes.
 Instruction sets, instruction format, Types of instructions.
 Interrupts: hardware and software interrupts. in the subject of Microprocessor KCS

 The Unit 3 - Architecture of 8086 microprocessor covers the following topics: